dorkodu/sage.php/docs/concepts.md

 # Overview
-GraphQL is data-centric.
+Sage is data-centric.
 On the very top level it is built around three major concepts:
 **Schema**, **Query** and **Mutation**.

 You are expected to express your application as **Schema** (aka Type System) and expose it